Holmbury St Mary: Sports

 Holmbury St Mary has two football teams which compete in the Guildford and Woking Alliance.
 The 1st XI are in the Premier Division and the newly formed 2nd XI are in the 3rd Division.

 Holmbury also has two cricket teams.
 The first XI plays in Division Two of the Surrey Downs League and the second XI plays in the Second Division of the Village Cricket League.
 The Village Club, The Hollybush Tavern, also has its own cricket side which plays friendly matches.

 Annual events

 Holmbury St Mary has an annual bonfire and fireworks night in the Glade, organised and funded by a group known as The Bonfire Boys who gather wood from the Hurtwood and put on a fireworks show on the weekend following Halloween.
-Thousands attend and all profits are donated to charities.
+Thousands attend and all profits are donated to charity.

-The village also holds annual Spring and Summer flower shows, organised by the Holmbury St Mary Horticultural Society.
-They offer competitions in a range of events and winning prizes.
+Until 2020, the village held annual spring and summer flower shows, organised by the Holmbury St Mary Horticultural Society.
+They offered competitions in a range of events and prizes.

 Holmbury St Mary's religious community offer a range of celebrations held by the church, including choral performances and popular Christmas services.